The World's Fastest Screenplay Contest

 Prior winning Wiki scripts may not be entered in subsequent contests.

 Scores, comments, and analysis are objectively presented and intended to be illustrative, instructive, and helpful in guiding the writer along a professional path.
 Scores and comments are in accordance with current professional film and television industry standards.
 Scores, comments, and analysis returned to writers may be adjusted, edited, or revised pursuant to a "second review" only as a new entry in the same contest period.
+No warranty is made, expressed, or implied regarding scores, comments, or analyses with respect to any materials submitted to the competition.
+Reviews and scoring are subjective.
+Submitting material to any Wiki contest or for analysis and scoring and commentary is solely at the risk of the writer and with the agreement of the writer that any such scores, analysis, and commentary will be accepted without protest by the writer as subjective and offered as the best professional opinion of the contest administrators and staff.
+Writers agree to accept scores, analysis, comments, and opinions without protest and hereby agree to refrain from issuing inflammatory responses or negative online reviews of any kind.

 The screenplay, television script, or short film script material submitted must be in English.